santos-pardos/Hands-On-Lab-in-AWS/ECS-ECR-EKS/Basic-EKS/readme.md

 eksctl help

 Connect AWS \
-In AWS Academy - AWS Details - AWS CLI \
+In AWS Academy - AWS Details - AWS CLI (copy all data in ~/.aws/credentials)

-In AWS, the IAM user with EKS permisions \
+In AWS, the IAM user with EKS permisions

 aws configure